siteroller/Vanguard/README.md

 1. We have setup many playbooks, but for beginners, it is recommended to run only one at a time using "tags".
 	- (It is possible, if needed to end a playbook in the middle using fail module or failed_when.)
 2. Call the hosts [default host, hosts file, and 'localhost,'] call the verbose debug.
+3. If you have rented a VPS, you probably have a username/password to login with.
+	Vanguard will disable that and generate two users for you - one for your own use and for Ansible.
+The first time you login, you will need that username and password (change server to whatever nickname you gave your server in the hosts file):
+	- `ansible SERVER --ask-pass vps.yaml`

+## Troubleshooting

+###Mac:
+1. If you wish to connect locally over SSH on a Mac, don't forget to enable the SSH server: System Preferences -> Sharing -> Remote Login

+###Windows: